elmahio/documentation/docs/elmah-io-apps-clickup.md

 # Install ClickUp for elmah.io

-Log into elmah.io and go to the log settings page.
+Log in to elmah.io and go to the log settings page.
 Click the Apps tab.
 Locate the ClickUp app and click the *Install* button:

 ![Install ClickUp App](images/apps/clickup/install-settings.png)